Affiliate Marketing Trends: 37 Experts Share Their Thoughts On The Future Of Affiliate Marketing

 And it’s pretty “under the radar” with all the new up n’ coming vloggers, it still doesn’t get much “press” in terms of affiliate marketing.

-Though a lot of people “hear” or “know” that video is a big deal, not much people actually jump in.
+Though a lot of people “hear” or “know” that video is a big deal, not many people actually jump in.
 It’s not as crowded as blogging, that’s for sure.

 Want to see examples?